pubnub/pubnub-mcp-server/resources/sdk_docs/go_objects.md

 #### Response

-RemoveMemberships() returns PNRemoveMembershipsResponse:
+The RemoveMemberships() operation returns a PNRemoveMembershipsResponse with:

-- Data []PNMemberships — See PNMemberships.
+- Data ([]PNMemberships)
-- TotalCount int
+- TotalCount (int)
-- Next string
+- Next (string)
-- Prev string
+- Prev (string)

 ### Manage channel memberships

-Manage a UUID's memberships: Add (Set), Remove, and Update.
+Add, remove, and update memberships for a UUID.

 #### Method(s)